TheRenegadeCoder/sample-programs-website/docs/projects/mst/c/index.md

 {% endraw %}

-MST in C was written by:
+[MST](https://sampleprograms.io/projects/mst) in [C](https://sampleprograms.io/languages/c) was written by:

+- Jeremy Grifski
 - LezendarySandwich

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 28 2022 18:14:37.
 The solution was first committed on Oct 20 2019 01:25:16.
 As a result, documentation below may be outdated.